How to Use a Moka Pot

-Much like a Brits view of David Attenburgh a Moka Pot (or stovetop espresso maker - depending on your roots) is a national treasure in the coffee industry.
+Much like how Britons cherish David Attenborough, the Moka Pot (or stovetop espresso maker, depending on your background) is a beloved icon in the coffee world.

-Plus, like with any recipe or how-to guide we always encourage you to tinker and tweak the recipe according to your particular taste and preference.
+Plus, like with any recipe or how-to guide I would always encourage you to tinker and tweak the recipe according to your particular taste and preference.

 Method